niplav/site/pickup_reports.md

 feeling, and I told her (truthfully) that I wasn't feeling very nervous (saying it was a 1.5/5).
-On my question whether I appeared nervous to her, she said yes (which surprised me, because I was genuinely not feeling very nervous, this being my second date that week — misperception on her or my part, or simply a shit test?)
+On my question whether I appeared nervous to her, she said yes (which surprised me, because I was genuinely not feeling very nervous, this being my second date that week—misperception on her or my part, or simply a shit test?)

 I tried not to invest too much by being silent for longer stretches, which